dfinity/portal/README.md

 - Does the document focus on a specific feature or functionality, or does it showcase an entire dapp/service?
 - If the development showcases a specific feature, a partial snippet may be appropriate.
-- Is implementation of this feature/functionality very complex and requires prerequisite knowledge?
+- Is implementation of this feature/functionality very complex?
+Does it require prerequisite knowledge?
 - If the feature is fairly simple and doesn’t require much prerequisite knowledge, a small partial snippet can be used.
 - Are the prerequisites for using this code available elsewhere in the documentation?
 Is it clear that these prerequisites should be followed prior to inserting this feature?